Incremental Transformer Neural Processes: Incremental Transformer Neural Processes

-Informally, the proposition implies that, for any true data-generating mechanism, we can `gain' $D_{\text{KL}}(q_{1:n}\mathrel{\|}\hat{q}_{1:n})$ in performance by replacing the non-exchangeable prediction rule with its exchangeable counterpart.
-We term this quantity the \textit{KL gap}; it acts as a proxy for the performance lost due to the non-exchangeability of $q_{1:n}$ and quantifies the deviation from Bayesian behaviour.
-A KL gap of zero implies that $q_{1:n}$ is perfectly exchangeable and thus implicitly Bayesian.
+Informally, \cref{prop:bruno_regression} implies that, for any true data-generating mechanism, we can `gain' $\mathbb{E}_{p_{X_{1:n}}}\left[D_{\text{KL}}\left[q_{Y_{1:n}|X_{1:n}} \mathrel{\|} \hat{q}_{Y_{1:n}|X_{1:n}} \right]\right]$ in performance by replacing the non-exchangeable prediction rule with its exchangeable counterpart.
+We term this quantity the \textit{KL gap}; it acts as a proxy for the performance lost due to the conditional non-exchangeability of $q_{Y_{1:n}|X_{1:n}}$ and quantifies the deviation from Bayesian behaviour.
+A KL gap of zero implies that $q_{Y_{1:n}|X_{1:n}}$ is perfectly exchangeable and thus implicitly Bayesian.
+We provide proofs for \cref{prop:bruno,prop:bruno_regression} in \cref{app:proofs_bruno}.
+The approach can also be extended to non-iid inputs (\cref{app:noniid_gap}).